Ananya-Joshi/ananya-joshi.github.io/moods.md

 📄 Beyond Cases and Deaths: The Benefits of Auxiliary Data Streams in Tracking the COVID-19 Pandemic.
 Alex Reinhart, Logan Brooks... *Ananya Joshi* ..., Roni Rosenfeld, Ryan J. Tibshirani, Proceedings of the National Academy of Sciences.

+🎤 📄 Wang K, Rodriguez A, Joshi A, Taneja A. Data-driven decision-making in public health and its real-world applications.
+AAAI Conf Artif Intell Tutorial.
+2025.

+🎤 📄 Wang K, Rodriguez A, Joshi A, Taneja A.AAAI Conf Artif Intell Tutorial.
+2026 (to appear).

+📄 Joshi, A., "Public health monitoring system."
+American Public Health Association (APHA) 2025 Conference

 🤝 Co-Organizer of the Data Driven Public Health Tutorial at AAAI '25